 Hydrates the body.

-Supports healthy gut.
+Supports a healthy gut.

 Research supports the prebiotic effects of oligosaccharides present in dragon fruit.
 Eating pitaya promotes Lactobacilli and Bifidobacteria growth, which are healthy bacteria that assist with diarrhea prevention and nutrient absorption in the GI tract.